Canada Camp: Daily life

-Life for refugees in Canada Camp was particularly hard, as they were cut off from work in both Gaza and Israel, and unable to work in Egypt, in fact, they had to pay every six months to have their Egyptian visas renewed.
+Life for refugees in Canada Camp was particularly hard, as they were cut off from work in both the Gaza Strip and Israel, and unable to work in Egypt; in fact, they had to pay every six months to have their Egyptian visas renewed.
 Family and friends, unable to see each other due to the practical impossibility of gaining the necessary permits, could only communicate at the “shouting fence” across the border strip.
 Higher education and proper health care were only available by paying fees much higher than most people could afford.
 For treatment of serious medical problems, Canada Camp residents would have to pay locally or travel to the Palestine Red Crescent Hospital in Cairo.

 Israel and Egypt disputed over the location where refugees could cross the border.
-Israel wanted them to use the Israel–controlled Rafah Terminal, Egypt insisted that the Salah al Din Gate in downtown Rafah (also known as the “pishpash” gate) be used, as it was the only direct crossing between Egypt and Gaza without going through Israeli-controlled areas.
+Israel wanted them to use the Israel–controlled Rafah Terminal, Egypt insisted that the Salah al Din Gate in downtown Rafah (also known as the “pishpash” gate) be used, as it was the only direct crossing between Egypt and the Gaza Strip without going through Israeli-controlled areas.